Kickstarter Failure Part 1: Kickstarter is bad ass!

 This post is getting long

-I’ll try to have some actual tips for you on my next installment.
+I’ll try to have some actual tips for you on my next installment of Kickstarter Failure.
 Hopefully my rant has convinced you that marketing is indeed important and can make or break your Kickstarter game.

 Marketing is often under-appreciated.
 Especially by artists and creative types.
 Idealists and cynics alike.
 And yes, a game with great art direction and spot-on gameplay should get funded and should be successful.
 But capitalism doesn’t work like that.
 For every well-intentioned game developer, there is a cadre of money-sucking sharks that have paid marketing staff that know how to work the system (and have probably read all my articles!).